Reset the report

-In some cases, you might want to force a new report immediately, rather than waiting for earlier data to drop out of the analysis.
-(This can take up to four hours with Akamai mPulse.)
+In some cases, you might want to force a new report, rather than wait for earlier data to drop out of the analysis.
+Akamai's mPulse real-user monitor cycles data from its analysis every four hours.

-You can reset the report when the site's content has changed substantially over a short period of time.
-Without a purge, requests for pages that have new images, scripts, fonts, and styles receive the older resources, which the browser never displays.
-Also, users' browsers revert to issuing separate requests for the new resources and hostname connections.
+You might want to reset the report if your site's content changed substantially in a short period of time.
+Without a reset, requests for pages that have new images, scripts, fonts, and styles could keep getting older resources.
+Also, a user's browser can revert to issuing separate requests for the new resources and hostname connections, which may delay delivery.
 Resetting the report schedules a fresh analysis of your site's usage almost immediately.

 Before you reset...